Skip to main content

 If your hiring needs are minimal, you may be able to start with a free or basic plan initially.
 However, there are many reasons why you may want to opt for a more advanced plan, including:

-• Increased Hiring Volume: If your company experiences a surge in job openings, a more advanced plan can efficiently handle the higher volume of applicants and streamline the recruitment process.
+• Increased hiring volume: If your company experiences a surge in job openings, a more advanced plan can help you handle the higher volume of applicants through advanced features like AI resume screening.

-• Employer Branding: To help you stand out in a competitive job market, advanced plans often include features that enhance your company's visibility and attractiveness to top talent.
+• Employer branding: To help you stand out in a competitive job market, advanced plans often include recruitment marketing features that enhance your company's visibility and attractiveness to top talent.

 Ultimately, it's important to secure a plan that offers the features you require to satisfy your current needs and solve your challenges without exceeding your budget.